 Lindy de Wijn is a public artist, her large scale lace works draw inspiration from Nillumbik's natural environment with a little help from children from the Hurstbridge Children's Centre, Friends of Diamond Creek-Hurstbridge and community members.

-Lindy will run a series of introductory lace classes, participants will learn the basics of bobbin lace to create their own lace leaf or bark inspired tape lace.
-The creations will feature in an installation for the foyer of the Hurstbridge Community Hub from late November for around one month.
+Lindy ran a series of introductory lace classes, participants learned the basics of bobbin lace to create their own lace leaf or bark inspired tape lace.
+The creations feature in an installation for the foyer of the Hurstbridge Community Hub.

 Anonymous Sojourners in the Australian Bush, Dr Tammy Wong Hulbert

-Artist, Dr Tammy Wong Hulbert is collaborating with St Andrews Men's Shed, St Andrews/Queenstown Historical Society and Wadambuk Arts Group to develop her project Anonymous Sojourners in the Australian Bush.
-The project is an installation work at the Wadambuk Community Centre, drawing attention to and revealing an uncommon local history of anonymous Chinese miners who were buried in St Andrews in the 1850s.
-A series of white lantern-like boat structures will be exhibited in recognition of their stories and to symbolize the social conditions of the burgeoning colony.
+Artist, Dr Tammy Wong Hulbert collaborated with St Andrews Men's Shed, St Andrews/Queenstown Historical Society and Wadambuk Arts Group to develop her project Anonymous Sojourners in the Australian Bush.
+The project draws attention to and reveals the uncommon local history of anonymous Chinese miners who were buried in St Andrews in the 1850s.
+A series of white lantern-like boat structures is exhibited at the front of Wadambuk Community Centre in recognition of the miners' stories and to symbolize the social conditions of the burgeoning colony.

 The Care Taker Is In, Dan Goronszy

-Artist Dan Goronszy will be coming to Hurstbridge with her project The Care Taker Is In.
-The Care Taker will sit in a public space, she will invite people to sit down and anonymously share a care with her.
-The care will be written down and the participant will be issued with a receipt for their care.
-Participants will not receive guidance or counsel.
+Artist Dan Goronszy brought her project The Care Taker Is In to Hurstbridge.
+The Care Taker sat in a public space and on the Metro Access Community Bus and invited people to anonymously share a care with her.
+The care was written down and the participant was issued with a receipt for their care.
+Participants did not receive guidance or counsel.